RonitPrasad1/Project_Rosalind-/README.md

 # Project_Rosalind:

-Project Rosalind Questions and Solutions in C++.
+Project Rosalind Questions and Solutions in C++ and Python.